-- Begin making vertical, uniform cuts from the top of the curd clear to the bottom of the pot and all the way across the surface of the curds.
+- Begin making vertical, uniform cuts with a curd knife from the top of the curd clear to the bottom of the pot and all the way across the surface of the curds.

-- Turn the pot 90 degrees and repeat the process, making a checked pattern on the top.
+- Turn the pot 90 degrees and repeat the process, making a checkered pattern on the top.

 - Following the cuts you have made, turn the knife to a 45-degree angle and cut through the curds again in the same fashion, from one side of the pot to the other.

-- Turn the pot 45 degrees and continue making angled cuts, work diagonally to the checked pattern previously made.
+- Turn the pot 45 degrees and continue making angled cuts, work diagonally to the checkered pattern previously made.